 The statutory licence does not cover artistic or musical works.
 Artistic works include drawings, photographs, diagrams and maps, as well as paintings, sculptures, sketches, blueprints, plans, and buildings or models of buildings.
 However, artistic works that are incidental – such as a graph on a page illustrating a point in the accompanying text – can be copied along with the text.

 The procedures and processes are more complicated than for standard multiple copying for students.
 Copying for persons with print disabilities is performed by Student Services and the Library.
 Academic staff who need to copy documents for a person with a print disability should contact their liaison librarian.
-A list of the liaison librarians for different subject areas can be accessed on the Who is my Research & Learning Services Librarian web page.
+A list of the Research & Learning Services Librarians for different subject areas can be accessed on the Who is my Research & Learning Services Librarian web page.

 Library staff can follow further procedures via the CADA Team Wiki.